 YouTube categorises these metrics as user experiences, and they include:

-• Amount of Video Watched – YouTube captures the amount of time a user watches a specific video.
+• Amount of Video Watched – YouTube captures the time a user watches a specific video.
 If users watch the entire video, this tells YouTube that the video has interesting content.
-If users watch it only for a few seconds and then click away, this lowers the ranking of the video.
+If users watch it only for a few seconds and then click away, this lowers the video’s ranking.

 • Comments – YouTube ranks videos with more comments as more important.